woodFordR/blog/_posts/2023-03-27-a-picture-sharing-app.md

 After I installed the mb, power, processor & fans, graphics card, ram, HD, etc...
 I hooked up the power and connected a monitor.
 Spot #3 is the LED Tuf light that cycles through a rainbow of colors.
 I've read this is normal behavior and need
 to do more testing.
 When I turned on the computer, the fans powered on for about 1-2 seconds and the powered off.
 Nothing else happened.
-I've double checked all my connections, the processor & it's sockett, different HDs, and with the bare minimum required to start outside the case.
-I only have a few more options before I can 100% declare the motherboard is at fault and broken in some way.
+I've double checked all my connections, the processor & it's sockett, and different HDs and ram combinations.
+I also powered the computer with the bare minimum to start outside the case to rule out the case grounding the board.
+There are only
+a few more options I can try to narrow down what is at fault.
 More updates to come!

 ---